 Omo Valley Research Project

-We maintain a long-term field site in the South Omo Valley of Ethiopia, supported by the South Omo Research Center and Arba Minch University and have research projects with the Hamar, Dassanetch and Nyangatom groups.
+The Omo Valley Research project is a long-term anthropological and philanthropic project in the South Omo Valley of Ethiopia, supported by the South Omo Research Center and Arba Minch University.
+It is co-directed by Luke Glowacki and Zachary Garfield.

 The Omo Valley is a culturally diverse region in southwest Ethiopia with over 12 languages spoken, and a variety of subsistence styles, including market-integrated town dwellers, small-scale horticulturalists, nomadic pastoralists, and riverine fishers and farmers.
 At the bottom of this page, you can find many academic resources about the groups in this region.